leontoeides/google_maps/README.md

 # Change Log

-* 0.4.7: 2020-02-23: Moved from the `time` crate to the `chrono` crate.
-Since there is no reasonable way for this crate to always know which time zone is meant in every context, this crate relies on the `NaiveDateTime` struct.
+* 0.5.0: 2020-02-23: Moved from the `time` crate to the `chrono` crate.
+Since there is no reasonable way for this crate to always know which time zone is intended in every context, this crate relies on the `NaiveDateTime` struct.
 That means that _time_ and _time zone_ considerations must be handled by you, the programmer.
 Check into the `chrono-tz` crate which integrates nicely with the `chrono` crate.